-Thyrotropin alfa (recombinant human thyroid stimulating hormone) is a heterodimeric glycoprotein produced by recombinant DNA technology.
-It has comparable biochemical properties to the human pituitary TSH.
+Thyrotropin (TSH) is a pituitary hormone that stimulates the thyroid gland to produce thyroid hormone.
 Binding of thyrotropin alfa to TSH receptors on normal thyroid epithelial cells or on well-differentiated thyroid cancer tissue stimulates iodine uptake and organification, and synthesis and secretion of thyroglobulin (Tg), triiodothyronine (T3) and thyroxine (T4).

 Diagnostic Radioiodine Whole Body Scan Results

-Across the two clinical studies, the Thyrogen scan failed to detect remnant and/or cancer localized to the thyroid bed in 16% (20/124) of patients in whom it was detected by a scan after thyroid hormone withdrawal.
-In addition, the Thyrogen scan failed to detect metastatic disease in 24% (9/38) of patients in whom it was detected by a scan after thyroid hormone withdrawal.
+Across the two clinical studies, and scoring all false positives in favor of thyroid hormone withdrawal, the majority of positive scans using THYROGEN and thyroid hormone withdrawal were concordant.
+The THYROGEN scan failed to detect remnant and/or cancer localized to the thyroid bed in 17% (14/83) of patients in whom it was detected by a scan after thyroid hormone withdrawal.
+In addition, the THYROGEN scan failed to detect metastatic disease in 29% (7/24) of patients in whom it was detected by a scan after thyroid hormone withdrawal.

 Thyroglobulin (Tg) Results

-In Tg antibody negative patients with a thyroid remnant or cancer as defined by a withdrawal Tg ≥ 2.5 ng/mL or a positive scan (after thyroid hormone withdrawal or after radioiodine therapy), the Thyrogen Tg was ≥ 2.5 ng/mL in 69% (40/58) of patients after 2 doses of Thyrogen, and in 80% (53/66) of patients after 3 doses of Thyrogen.
-Across both dosage groups, 45% had a Tg ≥ 2.5 ng/mL on thyroid hormone suppressive therapy.
+In anti-Tg antibody negative patients with a thyroid remnant or cancer (as defined by a withdrawal Tg ≥ 2.5 ng/mL or a positive scan [after thyroid hormone withdrawal or after radioiodine therapy]), the THYROGEN Tg was positive ( ≥ 2.5 ng/mL) in 69% (40/58) of patients after 2 doses of THYROGEN.

-In these same patients, adding the whole body scan increased the detection rate of thyroid remnant or cancer to 84% (49/58) of patients after 2 doses of Thyrogen and 94% (62/66) of patients after 3 doses of Thyrogen.
+In these same patients, adding the whole body scan increased the detection rate of thyroid remnant or cancer to 84% (49/58) of patients after 2 doses of THYROGEN.

-Metastatic disease was confirmed by a post-treatment scan or by lymph node biopsy in 35 patients.
-Thyrogen Tg was ≥ 2.5 ng/mL in all 35 patients while Tg on thyroid hormone suppressive therapy was ≥ 2.5 ng/mL in 79% of these patients.
+Among patients with metastatic disease confirmed by a post-treatment scan or by lymph node biopsy (35 patients), THYROGEN Tg was positive ( ≥ 2.5 ng/mL) in all 35 patients, while Tg on thyroid hormone suppressive therapy was positive ( ≥ 2.5 ng/mL) in 79% of these patients.

-A randomized prospective clinical trial comparing the rates of thyroid remnant ablation achieved after preparation of patients either with hypothyroidism or Thyrogen has been performed.
-Patients (n = 63) with low-risk well-differentiated thyroid cancer underwent near-total thyroidectomy, then were equally randomized to the Hypothyroid group (serum TSH > 25 μU/mL) or thyroxine replacement (Euthyroid group; serum TSH < 5 μU/mL).
-Patients in the Euthyroid group then received Thyrogen 0.9 mg IM daily on two consecutive days, and then radioiodine 24 hours after the second dose of Thyrogen.
-All patients received 100 mCi 131I ± 10% with the intent to ablate any thyroid remnant tissue.
-The primary endpoint of the study, which was the success of ablation, was assessed 8 months later by a Thyrogen-stimulated radioiodine scan.
-Patients were considered successfully ablated if 4728 (09/08) there was no visible thyroid bed uptake on the scan, or if visible, uptake was less than 0.1%.
-Table 2 summarizes the results of this evaluation.
+A randomized prospective clinical trial compared the rates of thyroid remnant ablation achieved after preparation of patients with thyroid hormone withdrawal or THYROGEN.
+Patients (n = 63) with low-risk, well-differentiated thyroid cancer who underwent near-total thyroidectomy were made euthyroid after surgery by receiving thyroid hormone replacement and were subsequently randomized to a thyroid hormone withdrawal or THYROGEN.
+Patients in the THYROGEN group received THYROGEN 0.9 mg IM daily on 2 consecutive days and radioiodine 24 hours after the second dose of THYROGEN.
+Patients in the thyroid hormone withdrawal group had the thyroid replacement withheld until they became hypothyroid.
+Patients in both groups received 100 mCi 131I ± 10% with the intent to ablate any thyroid remnant tissue.
+The primary endpoint of the study, was the rate of successful ablation, and was assessed 8 months later by a THYROGEN-stimulated radioiodine scan.
+Patients were considered successfully ablated if there was no visible thyroid bed uptake on the scan, or if visible, if uptake was less than 0.1%.
+Table 3 summarizes the results of this evaluation.

-Table 2: Results from the Remnant Ablation Clinical Trial
+Table 3: Remnant Ablation in Clinical Trial of

 |Groupa||Mean Age (Yr)||Gender (F:M)||Cancer Type (Pap:Fol)||Ablation Criterion (Measure at 8 Months)|